knative/docs/docs/eventing/getting-started.md

 In this step, you create two event consumers, `hello-display` and `goodbye-display`, to demonstrate how you can configure your event producers to target a specific consumer.

-1. To deploy the `hello-display` consumer to your cluster, run the following
+1. To deploy the `hello-display` consumer to your cluster, copy the YAML below into a file:
-   command:

      ```yaml
-     kubectl -n event-example apply -f - << EOF
      apiVersion: apps/v1
      kind: Deployment
      metadata: